GatorEducator/java-assignment-solution-100-01/README.md

   gatoreducator/dockagator /bin/bash
 ```

-To get started in using the GatorGrader tool, you can change into the directory
+Once you have typed this comment, you can use the [GatorGrader
+tool](https://github.com/GatorEducator/gatorgrader) in the Docker container by
-for this assignment and type the command `gradle grade` in your terminal.
+typing the command `gradle grade` in your terminal.
+Running this command will
-Running this command will produce a lot of output that you should carefully
+produce a lot of output that you should carefully inspect.
+If the output
-inspect.
-If the output indicates that GatorGrader judges that there are no
+indicates that GatorGrader judges that there are no mistakes in the assignment,
-mistakes in the assignment, then this means that your source code and writing
+then this means that your source code and writing are passing all of the
-are passing all of the automated baseline checks.
-However, if the output
+automated baseline checks.
+However, if the output indicates that there are
-indicates that there are mistakes, then you will need to understand what they
-are and then try to fix them.
+mistakes, then you will need to understand what they are and then try to fix
+them.

 You can also complete several important Java programming tasks by using the
 `gradle` tool.
 For instance, you can compile (i.e., create bytecode from the